Tope19/nestjs-api-boilerplate/README.md

 5. The upcoming version will include full authentication procedures, which will help to cut down on development time.

 ***
-You are more than welcome to contribute to the application1 Cheers
+### You are more than welcome to contribute to the application!
-### Tope